Updated: Apr 1

 Some popular programs included in the Workforce Innovation and Opportunity Act and the Workforce Equity Initiative are:

 Most programs are designed to provide certification in three to four months.
-The chart below illustrates the impact on income over a 10-year period, not adjusted for inflation.
+Exhibit B, below, illustrates the impact on income over a 10-year period, not adjusted for inflation.

 Opportunities while incarcerated